Michael G. Moore, Ph.D.

 In 1972 Michael Grahame Moore first published a theory about distance education, known as a theory of transactional distance, and since then has achieved many other notable “firsts” in this field.
 While teaching the first course in this subject at University of Wisconsin-Madison in the mid 1970’s he first proposed and helped establish the annual national conference there.
 Joining the faculty at Penn State in 1986, he established an American Centre for Study of Distance Education, the first sequence of taught graduate courses, one of the first online social networks (Distance Education Online Symposium) and the first American research journal (The American Journal of Distance Education).

-With numerous scholarly and teaching publications (including four editions of The Handbook of Distance Education and three of Distance Education: A Systems View ) — published in four languages — Moore also has down-to-earth practical knowledge of teaching and training in all technologies and for most client groups.
+With numerous scholarly and teaching publications (including four editions of The Handbook of Distance Education and three of Distance Education: A Systems View ) — published in five languages — Moore also has down-to-earth practical knowledge of teaching and training in all technologies and for most client groups.
 Having led in conceptualizing Penn State’s World Campus in the mid 1990’s, his knowledge of online e-learning is derived from a decade of designing and teaching its courses.

 Michael G. Moore has traveled the world to explain and advocate distance learning, giving hundreds of workshops, seminars and speeches in more than 40 countries.
 As a consultant, he specializes in setting up, evaluating and training in large distance education systems, as well as program level needs analysis, course design and development, training the trainers, and evaluation.
 During his tenure as Visiting Scholar at the World Bank he also led in developing some of the first multi-institutional international courses online.
 Originally trained as an economist and grounded in an early adult education career of seven years in East Africa, Moore has maintained a special interest in economic and social development, undertaking research, evaluation and training projects for national and state governments, private corporations, armed forces, the IMF, UNESCO, UNHCR as well as the World Bank.